Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_datamapping.md

 >[!WARNING]
 >
->**Data Mapping with MediatR and/or Optional**
+>**Data Mapping with MediatR**
 >
->If you plan to use MediatR and/or Optional integrations, one more defining step has to be done.
+>If you plan to use MediatR integrations, one more defining step has to be done.

-Only for those of you planning to use data mapping with **MediatR** and/or **Optional**, Apizr provide a `MappedWith` attribute telling it to map api object with model object.
+Only for those of you planning to use data mapping with **MediatR**, Apizr provide a `MappedWith` attribute telling it to map api object with model object.
 You’ll find another `MappedCrudEntity` attribute dedicated to CRUD apis, coming with auto-registration capabilities, in case of access restricted to only local client model.
 We could get a model class mapped to an api one like: